vineeth-balusani/ids-ensemble/README.md

-# ids-ensemble
+# intrusion-detection-system
-An Ensemble Learning Model for IDS
+Use of Ensemble Learning for Intrusion Detection System